Christian Jürgensen Thomsen: Contributions to archaeology

 To Thomsen the find circumstances were the key to dating.
-As early as 1821, he wrote in a letter to fellow antiquarian Schröder that, ”[n]othing is more important than to point out that hitherto we have not paid enough attention to what was found together,” and, the next year, that ”[we] still do not know enough about most of the antiquities either … only future archaeologists may be able to decide, but they will never be able to do so if they do not observe what things are found together and our collections are not brought to a greater degree of perfection.”
+As early as 1821, he wrote in a letter to fellow antiquarian Schröder that, "[n]othing is more important than to point out that hitherto we have not paid enough attention to what was found together," and, the next year, that "[we] still do not know enough about most of the antiquities either … only future archaeologists may be able to decide, but they will never be able to do so if they do not observe what things are found together and our collections are not brought to a greater degree of perfection."

 This analysis emphasizing co-occurrence and systematic attention to archaeological context allowed Thomsen to build a chronological framework of the materials in the collection and to classify new finds in relation to the established chronology, even without much knowledge of its provenience.
 In this way, Thomsen's system was a true chronological system rather than an evolutionary or technological system.
 His chronology was established by 1825, and visitors to the museum were instructed in his methods.
 Thomsen also published journal articles and pamphlets in which he emphasized the importance of the find circumstances for later interpretation and dating.
 Finally, in 1836, he published the illustrated monograph Guide to Northern Antiquity, in which he described his chronology together with comments about which things occurred together in finds.

 Like previous antiquarians, such as Winckelmann, Thomsen paid attention to stylistic analysis as well, but he used his chronological framework as evidence that stylistic developments had taken place, not the other way round.
 Thomsen may have been able to make his early advances in the development of archaeology because he had such a wide variety of material to review, consisting of collective finds from a large relatively homogeneous culture area.
 He was the first to develop it into a chronological system rather than a speculative evolutionary model.

 Thomsen was an important influence on subsequent generations of prehistorians in Scandinavia, and he taught his methods to archaeologists such as J. J. A. Worsaae and Bror Emil Hildebrand and later Oscar Montelius.
 He also importantly influenced and was influenced by contemporary Swedish prehistorians such as Sven Nilsson.

-Thomsen's Ledetraad til Nordisk Oldkyndighed (Guideline to Scandinavian Antiquity)(1836) was published in English in 1848.
+Thomsen's Ledetraad til Nordisk Oldkyndighed (Guideline to Nordic Antiquity; 1836) was published in English in 1848.
 Worsaae's The Primeval Antiquities of Denmark was published in English in 1849; the two works were highly influential on the development of archaeology theory and practice in Great Britain and the United States.

 In 1862, he was elected as a member of the American Philosophical Society.